THE INTERSECTION OF THE GUT MICROBIOME AND NEUROLOGICAL DISEASE

-Axial is at the forefront of scientific research validating how alterations and irregularities in the gut microbiome influence CNS functions such as emotions, communication, and motor and autonomic function.
-Our mission is rooted in the cutting-edge research of our scientific co-founder Dr. Sarkis Mazmanian at Caltech, whose groundbreaking work established several key concepts in the biology of the gut-brain axis, its role in neurodegenerative diseases and neurodevelopmental disorders, and the basis of the influence of the gut microbiome in people with autism and Parkinson’s disease (PD).
+Scientific researchers and the medical community have been validating how alterations and irregularities in the gut microbiome influence CNS functions such as emotions, communication, and motor and autonomic function.
+This connection is resulting in the development of novel diagnostic, prophylactic and therapeutic pharmaceuticals.
+Our mission is rooted in the related cutting-edge research of our scientific co-founder Dr. Sarkis Mazmanian at Caltech.
+Dr. Mazmanian’s groundbreaking work established several key concepts in the biology of the gut-brain axis, its role in neurodegenerative diseases and neurodevelopmental disorders, and the basis of the influence of the gut microbiome in people with autism and Parkinson’s disease (PD).
+Based on this novel research, we are focused on providing Microbial Inspired Therapeutics research and development, medical applications, and pharmaceuticals.

 The Microbiome Gut-Brain Axis: Highway for New Drug Targets